cenk1cenk2/docker-softether-vpncli/README.md

 * The connection will be checked every defined seconds to X.X.X.1 as the server to be sure of that it is still alive and if the server can not be reached it will restart the whole process thanks to S6-Overlay in case of hangs.
 * Ability to enable embedded Samba Server if you desire to share files between devices in a private network.
 * Internal connection switch, which will reduce the MTU of the virtual ethernet adapter to 1200 so that Samba shares through the internet will not be slow due to the overhead of the packets with VPN data and instead of trying to split into multiple packets.
 * Always builds the latest version from the official GitHub repository of SoftEther.
-The base operating system is fixed for Alpine 3.8.4 for now, since for the edge version there were some problems and I choose stability over the edge version which doesn't matter.
+The base operating system is fixed for Alpine 3.8.4 for now, since for the edge version libcrypto1.0 and libssl1.0 are missing from the reporistories and they are running dependencies.
 * ~70MB image size, ~15-20MB RAM Usage while standalone.

 ## Setup